51

 Assistant Professor

-looks at how environmental technologies and markets for 'ecosystem services' are coming together to change human relationships with the non-human world.
+My research looks at how space technologies, token economies and markets for environmental services are changing human relationships with the non-human world.
 I also consider how these same technologies are deployed to enable more equitable post-capitalist futures.

-A full list of my non-peer reviewed articles, news interviews and podcasts, are available via .
+A full list of my articles, news interviews and podcasts, are available via .

 Pete Howson